ZakirG/generative-daw/README.md

 ./run-client.sh &
 ./run-server.sh &
 ```
+A tab will then open in your default web browser at localhost:4200.

 #### Current functionalities:
 - Ability to generate & play back a random melody or random chord progression in a scale of your choice